Activation helps verify that your copy of Windows is genuine and hasn’t been used on more devices than the Microsoft Software License Terms allow.

-When installing Windows 10, the digital license associates itself with your PC’s hardware.
-So, if you make significant changes, such as replacing your motherboard, Windows will no longer find a license that matches your device, and you’ll need to reactivate Windows to get it up and running.
+When installing Windows 10, the digital license associates itself with your device's hardware.
+If you make significant hardware changes on your device, such as replacing your motherboard, Windows will no longer find a license that matches your device, and you’ll need to reactivate Windows to get it up and running.

 Prepare your Windows 10 device for a hardware change

 First, follow these steps to find out if Windows 10 is already activated.